frankvegadelgado/finlay/README.md

 ## Problem Statement

-Input: A Boolean adjacency matrix $M$.
+Input: A Boolean Adjacency Matrix $M$.

 Question: Does $M$ contain no triangles?